Contents

 Two WireGuard meshes, one of which you can actually own end to end

 I have lost count of the number of times I have recommended Tailscale to people.
 It is, genuinely, the easiest way to get a flat, encrypted network across machines that have no business being on the same subnet — your laptop in a café, a VPS in Frankfurt, the NAS in the cupboard under the stairs.
 You install it, you log in, and suddenly everything can ping everything else over WireGuard with no port forwarding and no faff.
 It feels like magic.
+If you want the gentle introduction to that magic before this comparison, I wrote one up in Tailscale: a zero-config mesh VPN; this piece assumes you already know what a tailnet is and want to know whether to own the control plane yourself.

 But there is a catch I have learned to be honest about: the coordination server — the bit that hands out keys and tells nodes where to find each other — is Tailscale’s, not yours.
 The data plane is peer-to-peer WireGuard, so your traffic isn’t flowing through their servers.
 The control plane, however, is a SaaS you don’t run.
 For most people that’s fine.
 For some of us it itches.
 This is where Netbird, and Tailscale’s own open-source control server Headscale, come in.